MLB Rumors: Bryce Harper Will Sign With New York Yankees, Predicts ‘Bleacher Report’

 “There’s no better place for Harper to accumulate value than Yankee Stadium, where he could take regular aim at the short right field porch.
 Because they’re finally set to be under the luxury tax, the Yankees could be more than happy to lure him with a high average annual value.”

-Speaking of the down season that Harper has had in Washington, Harper has posted a.234 batting average to go along with 28 home runs and 71 RBI’s.
+Speaking of the down season that Harper has had in Washington, Harper has posted a .234 batting average to go along with 28 home runs and 71 RBI’s.
 Obviously, his production has not gone down from a power or runs batted in perspective, but his average could be a lot higher.

 Washington did make Harper available in trade talks ahead of the MLB trade deadline, but nothing came of the offers.